zillow/zkafka/README.md

 ```

-3. zstreams.ProcessError
+3. zkafka.ProcessError

-The `zstreams.ProcessError` can be used to control error handling on a per-message basis.
+The `zkafka.ProcessError` can be used to control error handling on a per-message basis.
 Use of this type is entirely optional.
 The current options exposed through this type are as follows:
 1. `DisableDLTWrite`: if true, the message will not be written to a dead letter topic (if one is configured)
 2. `DisableCircuitBreaker`: if true, the message will not count as a failed message for purposes of controlling the circuit breaker.

 ## Installation

-go get -u gitlab.zgtools.net/devex/archetypes/gomods/zstreams
+go get -u gitlab.zgtools.net/devex/archetypes/gomods/zkafka

 ## Running Example